tethysplatform/tethys/docs/tethys_portal/configuration.rst

 REGISTER_CONTROLLER                                override the default registration page with a custom controller.
 The value should be the dot-path to the controller function/class (e.g. ``tethysext.my_extension.controllers.custom_registration``)
 ENABLE_OPEN_PORTAL                                 no login required for Tethys Portal when ``True``.
 Defaults to ``False``.
 Controllers in apps need to use the ``controller`` decorator from the Tethys SDK, rather than Django's ``login_required`` decorator.
 ENABLE_RESTRICTED_APP_ACCESS                       app access can be restricted based on user object permissions when ``True``.
 Defaults to ``False``.
 If ``ENABLE_OPEN_PORTAL`` is set to ``True`` this setting has no effect.
 That is, users will have unrestricted access to apps independently of the value of this setting.
-TETHYS_WORKSPACES_ROOT                             location to which app/user workspaces will created.
+TETHYS_WORKSPACES_ROOT                             location to where app/user workspaces will be created.
 Defaults to :file:`<TETHYS_HOME>/workspaces`.
 STATIC_ROOT                                        the Django `STATIC_ROOT <https://docs.djangoproject.com/en/3.2/ref/settings/#static-root>`_ setting.
 Defaults to :file:`<TETHYS_HOME>/static`.
 MEDIA_URL                                          the Django `MEDIA_URL <https://docs.djangoproject.com/en/3.2/ref/settings/#media-url>`_ setting.
 Defaults to ``'/media/'``.
 MEDIA_ROOT                                         the Django `MEDIA_ROOT <https://docs.djangoproject.com/en/3.2/ref/settings/#media-root>`_ setting.
 Defaults to :file:`~/.tethys/media/`.